qcom/html-generator/src/app.coffee.md

 ## Utility Functions

-Cache the identity function for the api values that need to be included in our template object but no processing.
+Cache the identity function for the api attributes that need to be included in our template object but can be done so without processing.

 	ident = (x) -> x